-The Higher National Certificates (level 4) and Higher National Diploma (level 5) programmes for electrical and electronic engineering, and manufacturing engineering are with the School of Engineering and Automotive Technology.
-This School is located in the new Printworks campus and offers FE and HE provisions.
-The FE provisions include not only engineering provisions but also electrical installation and motor vehicles courses.
+The Higher National Certificates (level 4) and Higher National Diploma (level 5) programmes for electrical and electronic engineering, and manufacturing engineering are with the School of Digital IT and Engineering.
+This School is located in the University Centre campus.

 1.4 What facilities are available?